michaelsboost/WebDGap/README.md

 ![](https://raw.githubusercontent.com/michaelsboost/WebDGap/gh-pages/imgs/screenshot.png)

+### Did you know?

+WebDGap was the first application released on the web that allowed you to create multi-platform desktop applications in the browser.

 ### Converting a Web Application to a native Desktop Application.

  1. WebDGap requires you to add your application's name first.